Who is the DipCP for?

 1. An assignment (details below)

-3. A Covering Letter (up to 2 pages, in English) which focusses on a particular aspect of your CV.
+3. A Covering Letter (up to 2 pages, in English) which focuses on a particular aspect of your CV.
 You should give an indication of why you are choosing this course of study, why now, and why you’re interested in the online format of the course.

 Our application form covers 5 topics from which you can choose one to write 2000 words about.
 You can write in English or your own language if that is easier for you (but please include a rough translation to help us).
 You can also present your topic in video or portfolio format which should be approximately 8 minutes long.